Houston Air Route Traffic Control Center

-Houston Air Route Traffic Control Center (ZHU) is located at George Bush Intercontinental Airport at 16600 JFK Boulevard, Houston, Texas, United States 77032.
+Houston Air Route Traffic Control Center (ZHU) (radio communications: Houston Center) is located at George Bush Intercontinental Airport at 16600 JFK Boulevard, Houston, Texas, United States 77032.
 The Houston ARTCC is one of 22 Air Route Traffic Control Centers in the United States.
-Houston Center is the 9th busiest ARTCC in the United States.
+Houston Center is the 8th busiest ARTCC in the United States.
+In 2024, Houston Center handled 2,338,712 aircraft.

 The center controls airspace in southern Texas, Louisiana, southern Mississippi, southwestern Alabama, and areas in the Gulf of Mexico.